admahood/neonPlantEcology/README.md

 ### npe_longform

 This is really the meat of the package.
-It is used as a helper function for `npe_community_matrix` and `npe_diversity_info`.
+It is used as a helper function for `npe_community_matrix` and `npe_summary`.
 In many cases the end user will not need to deal with it, but if all you want is a longform dataframe of the percent cover of each species in each plot or subplot, this is the function for you.

 After the data is downloaded from the site(s) of interest, the user needs to make three decisions about how the data is processed.
 First, the scale of analysis.
 The NEON plots have a nested design, in which each 400m2 plot is divided into 4 100m2 subplots, each of which has two nested 10m2 and 1m2 subplots (Barnett et al. 2019).
 Cover is estimated in the 1m2 subplots, occurrence for those species which are not present in the 1m2 subplot is recorded in each 10m2 subplot, and finally occurrence is then recorded in the 100m2 subplots for those species that do not occur in the 1m2 and 10m2 subplots that are nested within.
 The user can decide whether they want to analyze only the 1m2 subplots, the 1 and 10m2 subplots, 1, 10 and 100m2 or the whole plot scale.
 Next, the user decides what the trace cover estimate would be for the occurrence data.
 This is set at a default value of 0.5 percent.
 Lastly, there is an argument whether to fix the native status codes for unknown species.